samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Wondrous Item, Legendary (Requires Attunement)*

 While touching this crystal orb, you can cast [Scrying](/spells/2619007-scrying) (save DC 17) with it.
-In addition, you can cast [Detect Thoughts](/spells/2619099-detect-thoughts) (save DC 17) targeting creatures you can see within 30 feet of the spell’s sensor.
-You don’t need to concentrate on this *Detect Thoughts* spell to maintain it during its duration, but it ends if the *Scrying* spell ends.
+In addition, you can cast [Detect Thoughts](/spells/2619099-detect-thoughts) (save DC 17) targeting creatures you can see within 30 feet of the spell's sensor.
+You don't need to concentrate on this *Detect Thoughts* spell to maintain it during its duration, but it ends if the *Scrying* spell ends.

 #### [Crystal Ball of Telepathy](/magic-items/4863-crystal-ball-of-telepathy)

 *Wondrous Item, Legendary (Requires Attunement)*

 While touching this crystal orb, you can cast [Scrying](/spells/2619007-scrying) (save DC 17) with it.
-In addition, you can communicate telepathically with creatures you can see within 30 feet of the spell’s sensor.
+In addition, you can communicate telepathically with creatures you can see within 30 feet of the spell's sensor.
 You can also cast [Suggestion](/spells/2619101-suggestion) (save DC 17) through the sensor on one of those creatures.
-You don’t need to concentrate on this *Suggestion* to maintain it during its duration, but it ends if *Scrying* ends.
-You can’t cast *Suggestion* in this way again until the next dawn.
+You don't need to concentrate on this *Suggestion* to maintain it during its duration, but it ends if *Scrying* ends.
+You can't cast *Suggestion* in this way again until the next dawn.

 #### [Crystal Ball of True Seeing](/magic-items/4864-crystal-ball-of-true-seeing)

 *Wondrous Item, Legendary (Requires Attunement)*

 While touching this crystal orb, you can cast [Scrying](/spells/2619007-scrying) (save DC 17) with it.
-In addition, you have [Truesight](/sources/dnd/free-rules/rules-glossary#Truesight) with a range of 120 feet centered on the spell’s sensor.
+In addition, you have [Truesight](/sources/dnd/free-rules/rules-glossary#Truesight) with a range of 120 feet centered on the spell's sensor.

 ### [Cube of Force](/magic-items/9228411-cube-of-force)